ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 SELECT * FROM test_fetch ORDER BY a LIMIT 3 OFFSET 1;
 ```

+The `WITH TIES` option is used to return any additional rows that tie for the last place in the result set according to the `ORDER BY` clause.

 !!! note "Note"
     According to the standard, the `OFFSET` clause must come before the `FETCH` clause if both are present.